hotzhao/kaldi/docs/README.md

   - batch_size: by default is 250, process 250 utterances at a time
   - read-disambig-syms: /home/liang/work/speech/corpus/voxforge/selected/lang/phones/disambig.int

-For each utterance/sentence, it will generate an *transition-id-to-utterance fst*.
+For each utterance/sentence, it will generate an *transition-id-to-word fst*.
-- FST's input: transition-id
+- FST's input: transition-id seqence
 - FST's output: the utterance
 All the output FSTs will be archived into one file.
 The utterance-id will be used as the key to index these FSTs.
 In practice, the archived file will be gzip'ed.